Kiev Missal: Discovery and publishing

 Kiev Folios were found in the 19th century in Jerusalem by the Archimandrite Andrej Kapustin (Antonin Kapustin), who donated them to the Kiev Theological Academy.
-After the 1917 Russian Revolution, the folios were transferred to the library of the Ukrainian Academy of Sciences in Kiev where they are being kept today.
+After the 1917 Russian Revolution, the folios were transferred to the library of the Ukrainian Academy of Sciences in Kyiv where they are being kept today.

 Izmail Sreznevsky made the manuscript known to the public, editing the first edition of Kiev Folios in 1874.
 They have been republished many times since, though not always successfully.
 Notable editions are by Vatroslav Jagić in 1890 (Glagolitica.
 2. Würdigung neuentdeckter Fragmente, Mit 10 Taf., Wien 1890, Denkschrift.
 Kaiserl.
 Akad., Bd.
 38), by Sievers in 1924 (Die altslavischen Verstexte von Kiew und Freising, Leipzig 1924, Akad.
 Wiss., phil.-hist.
 Kl., Bd.
 76/2) and by Mohlberg in 1928 (Il messale di Kiew/sec IX./ed il suo prototipo Romano del VI-VII).

 Special attention to the Kiev folios has been paid by Václav Vondrák in a paper O původu Kijevských listů a Pražských zlomků a o bohemismech v starších církevněslovanských památkách vůbec (Praha, 1904).
 The newest facsimile edition has been published in 1983 in Kiev to honor the ninth International Congress of Slavists which was held there (V. V. Nimčuk, Kijivs′ki hlaholični lystky, AN USSR).
 That edition contains extensive overview of the existing bibliography of the Kiev Folios.